James Duane Doty: Death

 Doty died in office at age 65 on June 13, 1865, shortly after the outbreak of Utah's Black Hawk War.
 He was buried at the Fort Douglas Cemetery in Salt Lake City, Utah.
 Both the community of Dotyville, Wisconsin and town of Doty, Wisconsin were named in his honor.
+Doty Street in Madison is named after him.
+Doty Island, divided by the cities of Neenah and Menasha; and James Island in Menasha are named after him.
+In addition, Doty Park in Neenah takes his name.